maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 }
 ```

-I will refer to this set-up period in the child before calling `exec` as the "housekeeping".
+I will refer to this setup period in the child before calling `exec` as the "housekeeping".
 In this
-housekeeping code you can imagine doing a number of different things, most of them are syscalls.
+housekeeping code you can imagine doing a number of different things, most of them being syscalls.
-This can include configuring file descriptors, session, user, group, or namespaces for the child.
+This can include configuring file descriptors, sessions, users, groups, or namespaces for the child.
 Also, since `exec` is a separate function, you can choose to not call it and instead just continue
 executing the current program.